 Upper School students must carry a minimum of five courses each semester and earn at least 20 credits by the completion of their senior year.
 Students may carry a maximum of seven courses per semester.
-Students are urged to consult with teachers and advisors to determine the appropriate level of rigor when crafting a schedule.
+Students are urged to consult with teachers and advisors to determine the appropriate level of rigor (number of Advanced Placement classes, etc.) when crafting a schedule.

-Spartanburg Day School recommends that students achieve four credits in each core subject area: English, history, math, science, and world language (many South Carolina colleges and universities require a minimum of three credits in the same language).
+Spartanburg Day School recommends that students achieve four credits in each core subject area: English, history, math, science, and world language (many South Carolina colleges and universities require a minimum of three language credits).